ka-ching-as/ka-ching-episerver-app/README.md

 ### Ka-ching

-Go to [Ka-ching Backoffice](https://backoffice.ka-ching.dk/login) to setup the import integrations needed for this add-on to work.
+Go to [Ka-ching Backoffice](https://backoffice.ka-ching.dk/login) to configure the integrations needed for this Add-On to work.

 After logging in, click the user icon in the top bar and click the "Advanced" option to show the "Advanced" menu in the left of the screen.

 Click the "Import integrations" option.
-The Add-on supports synchronization to Ka-ching using the following integration points:
+The Add-On supports synchronization to Ka-ching using the following integration points:

 * Products import
 * Product assets import